 More MNSSHP Tips

 - If you’re attending MNSSHP with toddlers or babies, be sure to have a stroller with you and ideally one that folds for them to fall asleep.
-(Although they may surprise you and want to party all night!
-We are regulars to Disney with toddlers, and my kids don’t want to miss anything while they’re there!)
+We either bring our Zoe stroller (which you can get a $15 off discount for Zoe Strollers here) or rent a stroller at Disney through Kingdom Strollers.
+(We are regulars to Disney with toddlers, and this is my top tip for any kids under 10!)

 - Use the MyDisneyExperience app to find characters, special activities and trick-or-treat stops throughout the party.
 Be sure to grab a map at the tunnel as well.